noisrucer/girok/README.md

 ```

 As I just found out about this transparency (and I'm lazy), I'll leave the below demonstrations as before.
 I'll update later.. :)

+p.s) Please upload images great for backgrounds in the issue (make sure to keep the copyrights) so that other people can see!

 ## 🙏 1.
 Help command <a name="helpcommand"></a>